'A Woman Of No Importance' Finally Gets Her Due

 Virginia Hall is one of the most important American spies most people have never heard of.

-Her story is on display at the CIA Museum inside the spy agency headquarters in Langley, Va. — but this is off limits to the public.
+Her story is on display at the CIA Museum inside the spy agency headquarters in Langley, Va. — but this is off-limits to the public.

 "She was the most highly decorated female civilian during World War II," said